exadel-inc/esl/src/modules/esl-share/README.md

 Next, you have two options for using the share component.
 The first option is to use only the ESLShareButton.
 In this case, you simply add this element to the markup and set the required configuration with the attributes.
 The element needs to be registered with `ESLShareButton.register()`.
 And that's it.

-The second option to use the share component is to define the component configuration and bind it to the ESLShareList.
-After that, all you have to do is to add an element with names or groups of social networks to the ESLShareList markup.
+The second option to use the share component is to define the component configuration and bind it to the ESLShare.
+After that, all you have to do is to add an element with names or groups of social networks to the ESLShare markup.
 The item content, consisting of a set of buttons, will be generated automatically.
 It's the same as you would add each button to the markup and prescribe its configuration manually.

 To use this option it is necessary to set the configuration for the list of buttons
 ```
-ESLShareList.config(() => fetch('/assets/share/config.json').then((response) => response.json()));
+ESLShare.config(() => fetch('/assets/share/config.json').then((response) => response.json()));
 ```
 and then register the item
-`ESLShareList.register();`
+`ESLShare.register();`

-### ESLShareList config
+### ESLShare config

 Config is a javascript object that contains two properties.
 The first one is `buttons` describing the configuration of the buttons.
 The second is `groups` which configures the groups.
 Both properties are arrays containing objects describing buttons and groups respectively.